Leaderboard for LIV Tour Boston Invitational

-The fourth LIV Golf event tees off today, September 2, in a shotgun start at 1:15 p.m.
-ET.
-The invitational is taking place at the International Golf Club in Boston, Massachusetts.
+We’ve begun Day 3 of the fourth LIV Golf event, and Talor Gooch and Joaquin Niemann have taken a share of the lead through Hole 7 as the golfers begin the final 18 holes of the weekend in a shotgun start format.
+Gooch and Niemann are at 13 under par, with Dustin Johnson in third at 12-under.

-Talor Gooch has taken a lead in the first round at four-under par through Hole 5.
-Joaquin Niemann and Graeme McDowell are close behind at three-under.
+The invitational is taking place on the Oaks Course at the International Golf Club in Boston, Massachusetts.

-Dustin Johnson and LIV newcomer and world No. 2 Cameron Smith are the favorites to win, with Johnson at +550 and Smith right behind at +600, at DraftKings Sportsbook.
-Niemann and Gooch are the third and fourth-best bets.
+LIV newcomer Niemann is the favorite to win it all heading into the third and final day of the tournament at +175, per DraftKings Sportsbook.
+Johnson is close behind at +275 and Gooch started the day at +300.

 The updated individual and team leaderboards during the LIV Golf Boston event will be available below.
 The tournament is available to stream on YouTube and Facebook.